 The first is ground sumac, a bright spice which tastes a bit like citrus.
 You can find it at most Halal markets, or do as I do and Amazon Prime the heck out of it.

-You can also use it to sprinkle over roast vegetables, season homemade pita chips, and flavor roast chickpeas (<– recipe for that one coming soon!).
+You can also use it to sprinkle over roast vegetables, season homemade pita chips, and flavor roast chickpeas.
+Here is the recipe for the Sumac and Spice Roasted Chickpeas.

 Another option is to use pomegranate juice to make your own!